-Italic writing serves to indicate source titles (titles of plays, films, newspapers, magazines, paintings, buildings and other works of art) as well as expressions in foreign languages.
+Italic writing serves to indicate source titles (titles of plays, poems, novels, films, newspapers, magazines, paintings, buildings, and other works of art) as well as expressions in foreign languages.

-Please add a transcription for foreign language terms from languages with non-Latin alphabets which are not part of citations, e.g. 'The Greek term $\beta io\varsigma$ (bios) means 'life'.'
+Foreign language terms from languages with non-Latin alphabets which are not part of quotations should not be set in italics, but (especially in interdisciplinary anthologies) supplemented with a transcription, e.g. 'The Greek term $\beta(oc)$ means 'life'.'